orzechowskid/eleanor/README.md

     route: String
     component: any

-`component` is intended to be a `ReactElement` but will accept any object or primitive you want.
+`component` is intended to be a `ReactElement` but can be any object or primitive you want.
 ### Router.startRouting()
     router.startRouting();
 tells your router to start listening for route changes.
 ### Router.stopRouting()
     router.stopRouting();
 tells your router to stop listening for route changes.
+# Redux Actions
+A Redux action is created and dispatched upon each route change:
+    import {
+      actionType
+    } from 'eleanor';

+    const reducer = (state = {}, action) {
+      switch (action.type) {
+        case actionType:
+          // route-change action was dispatched!
+      }
+    };
+The dispatched action is a [Flux Standard Action](https://github.com/acdlite/flux-standard-action):

+    type: String // action type
+    payload: Object // the matched route-definition object
+    meta: Object // additional information such as route params `payload` is one of the route-definition objects passed to the router by the user.  `meta` currently contains one field, `routeParams`, which is a map of route params to route values.